Part 1 – Outline your beliefs

 About the developmental continuum and/or the rubric

-I’m not a big fan of formal testing, so, I prefer to use rubrics, which are actually developmental continua (that’s the plural of continuum, in case I’ve confused you!).
+I’m not a big fan of formal testing, so, I prefer to use rubrics, which are actually developmental continua.
 They can be used to assess periodically as well as to evaluate at the end of a learning block.

 Developmental continua can also be used for assessing academic progress.
 It allows you to connect assessment to teaching.

 Rubrics are a type of continuum that can also be used to score the child’s progress at the end of a task or learning block.
-They give a formal analysis of where the child is at and where he needs to go next.
+They give a formal analysis of where the child is at and where they need to go next.

 Assembling an assessment and evaluation kit